DeVogelRyan/project-2---nodejs-DeVogelRyan/README.md

 ## This project is an API using Node.js and mongoDB.
 There are 2 enpoints to start with namely idea and user.
 The idea is bassicly an idea for a startup and the user are the users that have and email, username, phonenumber...
+Note this API uses an .env file with the following content:
+APP_PORT=...
+DB_CONNECTION=...

 ### Entities
 ideas,